AzzaouiAlae/vlc_mlx/README.md

 * Play video with audio while rendering frames into an `mlx` image.
 * Play standalone audio files and control playback speed.
-* Simple flag-based API to integrate video/audio into your game loop.
+* Simple flag-based API for easy integration into a game loop.
 * Explicit init / cleanup functions to avoid leaking resources.

 ---